alphatroya/alphatroya/README.md

 ### Hi there 👋

 My name is Alex.
-I'm an iOS developer in [Heads and Hands](https://handh.ru).
+I'm an iOS developer at [Heads and Hands](https://handh.ru).

 Here are some of my stats: